 Digital marketing challenges

-Even with all its strengths, digital marketing comes with real challenges.
+Even with all its strengths, there are many real digital marketing challenges.
 Knowing them in advance helps you plan better and avoid common traps.

 1. Constant change in algorithms